ppy/osu-wiki/wiki/Tournaments/ATS/2018/en.md

 ### Tournament Rules

 1. The Asian Taiko Showdown is a one-on-one tournament, played on the osu!taiko game mode.
-2. In order for your registration to count, You must meet following condition:
+2. In order for your registration to count, you must meet following conditions:
     - Participant must fill out the provided form.
-    - Participant's Flag on their profile must be a country from **Asia Continent.**
+    - Participant's Flag on their profile must be a country from **Asia.**
     - Maximum Performace Points (PP) allowed for participant to register is **8,500pp.**
-    - Participant's account must be **6 months old or above.**
+    - Participant's account must be **6 months old or older.**
 3. Map scoring is based on **Score V2.**
 4. Match schedule will be settled by the Tournament Management (see below).
 5. If no staff or referee is available, the match will be postponed.
-6. Failed plays will result on enemy's winning.
+6. Failed plays will result with the enemy's team winning by default.
-7. If the beatmap ends in a draw, the game will be nullified and proceed to next pick by next player.
+7. If the match ends in a draw, the game will be nullified and proceed to the next pick, selected by the next player.
-8. The maximum tolerance to attend is **10 minutes.**
+8. If a player doesn't show up within **10 minutes** of the start time, the enemy team wins by default.
-9. If a player disconnects, they get treated as if they failed the map.
+9. If a player disconnects, it will be treated as if they failed the map.
    - Disconnects within 30 seconds after map begin can be rematched.
-This is up to the referee's discretion.

-10. If a player disconnects between the beatmaps and the team can not provide an exchange, the match can be delayed 10 minutes at maximum.
+10. If a player disconnects between the beatmaps, the match can be delayed up to 10 minutes max.
+   - In case the disconnected player exceed 10 minutes max. this will result with the enemy's team winning by default.
 11. In Group stage, 'Win by default' will be considered as win by 4:0, +1.0 score difference ratio.
 12. Unexpected incidences are handled by the tournament management.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.